vibewell25/vibewell/docs/docs/security/SECURITY-BEST-PRACTICES.md

 ## Overview

-This document outlines best practices for handling sensitive information such as API keys, passwords, and other credentials within the Vibewell platform development workflow.
+This document outlines best practices for handling sensitive information such as API keys, passwords, and other credentials within the VibeWell platform development workflow.

 ## Secret Management Principles